HemendraKhatik/FlackApp/README.md

-# Flack

 ![Home page](static/home_page.png)

-## About Project:
-This is an anonymous chat application in which you can create new rooms and can join existing rooms and can chat with other people in room.
-## Uniqueness About This Project
+## Project
+An anonymous chat application to keep your identity safe.

+## Features
+- Create new chat rooms.
+- Join existing chat rooms.
+- Set your anonymous username.
+- Real-time message delivery.
+- Chat without creating an account.

+## How does flack keep the user anonymous?

-* Flack does not store user's communications via chatrooms in Flack's database server and once a message's delivered it'll be disposed of, however, it remains in the owner's session untill the owner as user is logged out.
+* Flack does not store users' communications via chatrooms in Flack's database server and once a message's delivered it'll be disposed of, however, it remains in the owner's session until the owner logged out.
-* It let users choose a nickname due to sake of users' identities.
+* It lets users choose a nickname due to sake of users' identities.
 - [x] Passwords are encrypted
-- [x] Nicknames represents users behind their identities.
+- [x] Nicknames represent users behind their identities.

 ## Technology Stack Used In This Project
 * Python